Approach Considerations

 Histologic Findings

 Histopathology reveals pronounced portal inflammation early in the illness, which is consistent with viral hepatitis.
-Focal necrosis and acidophilic bodies are less pronounced than with infections of hepatitis B virus (HBV) and hepatitis C virus (HCV).
+Focal necrosis and acidophilic bodies are less pronounced than seen in infections with hepatitis B virus (HBV) and hepatitis C virus (HCV).

 In FHF, biopsy findings may show extensive cell loss with ballooning in many of the remaining hepatocytes.
 Immunofluorescent stains for HAV antigen yield positive results.